 Scientists are investigating how microplastics are distributed in the sediments of the Black and Caspian Seas and what factors affect their distribution.
 They used a combination of methods to extract MPs from sediment samples, including density separation, elutriation and hydrophobic adhesion.
 They analyze the concentration and morphology of MPs depending on the distance to rivers, coasts, cities, sediment grain size and water depth.
 The results show that the average concentration of MPs in the sediments of the Black Sea is 2 times higher than that in the Caspian Sea.
 Furthermore, the concentration of MP fragments decreases as depth increases, which may be due to the movement of MPs in the aquatic environment.
 At the same time, the fiber concentration of microplastics does not depend on depth, which can be related to the ability of the fibers to persist in the sediment (Fig. 7).
 Furthermore, the study shows that the concentration of microplastics in sediments is interrelated with distance to rivers, coasts and cities.
 This may be related to the increase in water pollution near settlements and industrial areas.
-Finally, the size of sediment grains may have an influence on the concentration of microplastics in sediments.48 recognize natural and synthetic polymers - polyethylene, polypropylene, acrylonitrile, polyamides and fibers have been identified.
-MPs were found in 83% of the sediment samples analysed.
-The average amount is about 100 pieces/kg.
-Contamination was found to be highest in the northwestern shelf (10 times more) than in sediments from greater depths.
-The authors also found textile fibers on a polyamide and cellulose basis.
-The most common colors of MPs are black, blue and transparent.49
+Finally, the size of sediment grains may have an influence on the concentration of microplastics in sediments.48

 Fig. 7.
-Dependence of concentration of microplastics on rivers, coasts, cities, etc. in (semi-) closed water bodies.
+Dependence of concentration of microplastics on rivers, coasts, cities, etc., in (semi-)closed water bodies.

-In some sources, the presence, shape and determination of microplastics in Black Sea sediments taken from different depths (22÷2131 m) are described (Fig. 8).
-A method is used, which includes filtration, followed by FT-IR 2D images to
+In some sources, the presence, shape and determination of microplastics in Black Sea sediments taken from different depths (22-2131 m) are described (Fig. 8).
+The method is used, which includes filtration, followed by FT-IR 2D images to recognize natural and synthetic polymers - polyethylene, polypropylene, acrylonitrile, polyamides and fibres have been identified.
+MPs were found in 83 % of the sediment samples analysed.
+The average amount is about 100 pieces/kg.
+Contamination was found to be the highest in the northwestern shelf (10 times more) than in sediments from greater depths.
+The authors have also found textile fibres on a polyamide and cellulose basis.
+The most common colours of MPs are black, blue and transparent.49

 Fig. 8.
-Identification, morphology and identification of MPs in Black Sea sediments
+Identification, morphology and identification of MPs in Black Sea sediments.

-The analytical data from measurements are incomplete and can not give a clear idea of the current state of the ecosystem and in the Black Sea region.
+The analytical data from measurements are incomplete and cannot give a clear idea of the current state of the ecosystem and in the Black Sea region.
 Conducting systematic planning exploratory monitoring will allow tracking the trend of indicators, their interconnectedness, the impact of external pressure, the possibilities for self-purification and sustainable ecological response of the ecosystem.50